MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 	F-statistic:  9839 on 3 and 351117 DF,  p-value: < 2.2e-16
 	Condition number: 1.1176

-## Create a row selection variable
+## Create a row selection variable (census)

 One common use of the *transformFunc* argument is to create a logical variable to use as a row selection variable.
 For example, suppose you want to create a random sample from a massive data set.
 You can use the *transformFunc* argument to specify a transformation that creates a random binomial variable, which can then be coerced to logical and used for row selection.
 The object name *.rxRowSelection* is reserved for the row selection variable; if RevoScaleR finds this object, it is used for row selection.

+> [!Note]
-[!Warning] If you both specify a *rowSelection* argument and define a *.rxRowSelection* variable in your transform function, the one specified in your transform function will be overwritten by the contents of the *rowSelection* argument, so that expression takes precedence.
+> If you both specify a *rowSelection* argument and define a *.rxRowSelection* variable in your transform function, the one specified in your transform function will be overwritten by the contents of the *rowSelection* argument, so that expression takes precedence.

 The following code creates a random selection variable to create a data frame with a random 10% subset of the census workers file: